juanbretondelacierva/wind_tunnel/README.txt

-For the 3D analysis first run the dataloading file and then the dataanalysis
+For the 3D analysis first run the dataloading_3d.py file and then the dataanalysis_3d.py